Asian Development Bank (ADB) Grants Loan Of 30 Mln U.S. Dollars To Support MSMEs In Mongolia - UrduPoint

 Asian Development Bank (ADB) Grants Loan Of 30 Mln U.S. Dollars To Support MSMEs In Mongolia

-The Asian Development Bank (ADB) has issued financing to Mongolia's XacBank for 30 million U.S. dollars to support micro, small, and medium-sized enterprises (MSMEs) in the countr
+The Asian Development Bank (ADB) has issued financing to Mongolia's XacBank for 30 million U.S. dollars to support micro, small, and medium-sized enterprises (MSMEs) in the country

 "MSMEs are key drivers of employment in Mongolia, where there is also a need to diversify the economy away from natural resources," Pavit Ramachandran, ADB country director for Mongolia, said at a signing ceremony early this week.